The World Won't Stay Still: Programmable Evolution for Agent Benchmarks: Related Work

 \section{Related Work}

 Existing agent evaluation paradigms predominantly assess agents in \textit{static} environments with fixed schemas and toolsets.
 These benchmarks are based on environments that are snapshots of real-world applications or constructed via substantial human effort.
-SWE-bench \citep{jimenez2023swe, yang2024swe} and LiveCodeBench \citep{jain2024livecodebench} are widely adopted to evaluate software engineering agents, while OSWorld \citep{xie2024osworld} and WebArena \citep{zhou2023webarena} evaluate multimodal control in fixed operating systems and web environments.
-Generalist benchmarks such as AgentBench \citep{liu2023agentbench}, ToolBench \citep{qin2023toolllm}, and GAIA \citep{mialon2023gaia} assess capabilities in diverse, heterogeneous domains—ranging from database management to household tasks.
+SWE-bench \citep{jimenez2023swe, yang2024swe} and LiveCodeBench \citep{jain2024livecodebench} are widely adopted to evaluate software engineering agents, while OSWorld \citep{xie2024osworld} and WebArena \cite{zhou2023webarena} evaluate multimodal control in fixed operating systems and web environments.
+Generalist benchmarks such as AgentBench \cite{liu2023agentbench}, ToolBench \cite{qin2023toolllm}, and GAIA \cite{mialon2023gaia} assess capabilities in diverse, heterogeneous domains—ranging from database management to household tasks.

-To address scalability and diversity, recent work has shifted toward synthetically generating tasks~\citep{xie2025agentsynth} and environments.
-Systems like AutoBencher \citep{li2024autobencher} and TaskCraft \citep{shi2025taskcraft} keep the underlying tools constant (e.g., standard APIs) but use LLMs to synthesize a massive volume of increasingly complex user queries, effectively scaling the data without changing the environment's rules or tools.
-Instead of static Q$\&$A, $\tau$-bench \citep{yao2024tau} employs active user simulators to test if agents can handle dynamic conversations, while $\tau^2$-bench \citep{barres2025tau2} introduces "dual-control" mechanics where the user actively interferes with the environment state (e.g., clicking buttons while the agent speaks).
-Rather than sticking to one theme, AUTOENV \citep{zhang2025autoenv}, automates the creation of entirely new environments with distinct rules and physics (e.g., generating 36 different games and puzzles) to test the agent's ability in adapting across heterogeneous worlds.
+To address scalability and diversity, recent work has shifted toward synthetically generating tasks~\cite{xie2025agentsynth} and environments.
+Systems like AutoBencher \cite{li2024autobencher} and TaskCraft \cite{shi2025taskcraft} keep the underlying tools constant (e.g., standard APIs) but use LLMs to synthesize a large volume of increasingly complex user queries, effectively scaling the data without changing the environment's rules or tools.
+Instead of static Q$\&$A, $\tau$-bench \cite{yao2024tau} employs active user simulators to test whether agents can handle dynamic conversations, while $\tau^2$-bench \cite{barres2025tau2} introduces "dual-control" mechanics where the user actively interferes with the environment state (e.g., clicking buttons while the agent speaks).
+Rather than sticking to one theme, AUTOENV \cite{zhang2025autoenv} automates the creation of entirely new environments with distinct rules and physics (e.g., generating 36 different games and puzzles) to test the agent's ability to adapt across heterogeneous worlds.

-To our knowledge, ToolQA-D \citep{chen2024learning} is the only existing benchmark that explicitly addresses tool variability.
-Specifically, ToolQA-D employs GPT-4 to modify API usages, including names, parameters, and response formats, to evaluate robustness.
+To our knowledge, ToolQA-D \cite{chen2024learning} is the only existing benchmark that explicitly addresses tool variability.
+Specifically, ToolQA-D employs GPT-4 to modify API interfaces, including names, parameters, and response formats, to evaluate robustness.